 To achieve and sustain the national strategic ambitions of the Forest Schools for All project we will invite public, private and charitable organisations, and individual stakeholders, to share in this exciting vision.

-Forest School is a unique approach that gives young people increased contact with, and knowledge of, the natural world, and a powerful process that enables the holistic personal development of young people.
+Forest School is a unique approach consisting of regular sessions in wooded environments throughout the year that give young people increased contact with, and knowledge of, the natural world.
+The ethos and process of Forest School enables the holistic personal development of young people and benefits their physical and mental wellbeing.

 Since 1993, regular Forest School sessions have become part of the mainstream timetable in thousands of schools across the UK: they are very popular with parents, teachers, children and Ofsted.
 More details about the six Forest School principles of good practice can be found at: www.forestschoolassociation.org/full-principles-and-criteria-for-good-practice.